 This is raised in 300-350 liter barrels without malolactic fermentation, The cold stabilization is completed naturally, and there is neither fining nor filtration.
-The wine is aged under cork on its lees in bottle for a minimum of 36 months before disgorgement.
+The wine is aged under cork on its lees in bottle for four years before disgorgement.
 Annual production averages 150 cases.

 Partition is Jean-Marc's creation.
 Seven barrels from seven vineyard sites, always the same sites each year.
 Les Frileux in Epernay gives Chardonnay; Moque-Bouteille in Dizy gives Chardonnay; La Justice in Vertus gives Chardonnay; Basses Ronces in Mardeuil gives Chardonnay; Les Porgeons, Les Gouttes d'Or, and Les Gayères in Pierry give, respectively, Chardonnay, Meunier, and Pinot Noir.
 The blend is dominated by Chardonnay, with Meunier and Pinot Noir (specifics for a given year are on the back label).